Lucien Lazaridès

-Lucien Lazaridès (Athens, Greece, 30 December 1922 — Cannes, 19 July 2005) was a French professional road bicycle racer.
+Lucien Lazaridès (30 December 1922 — 19 July 2005) was a French professional road bicycle racer.
 Lazaridès was born with Greek nationality but became French in 1929.
 Lucien Lazaridès was an older brother of cyclist Apo Lazaridès.
 Lazaridès won the Dauphiné Libéré in 1949 and reached the podium of the Tour de France in 1951.
 Later in his career he won two Tour de France stages.